 The best way to prevent STD-related sterility is to practice safe sex by using a condom and getting tested and treated on time every time after having unprotected sex.
 Timely treatment can prevent extensive and permanent damage to the reproductive system and its effect on sperm motility, quality, and transport.

 Many types of organisms can cause STDs and sterility in men such as viruses, bacteria, protozoa, etc. Common mechanisms include reduced sperm count, decreased motility, and poor quality caused by the inflammation of the epididymis, testicles, prostate gland, and obstruction of the sperm transport system.

 These STDs can go several years unnoticed because many have mild or no symptoms.
-So, it is very important to screen regularly for them especially in men who have unsafe sex frequently and have multiple partners.
+So, it is very important to screen them regularly for STIs especially in men who have unsafe sex frequently and have multiple partners.

 - Bezold G, Politch JA, Kiviat NB, Kuypers JM, Wolff H, Anderson DJ (2007) Prevalence of sexually transmissible pathogens in semen from asymptomatic male infertility patients with and without leukocytospermia.
 Fertil Steril 87: 1087– 1097.

 - Eley A, Pacey AA, Galdiero M, Galdiero M, Galdiero F (2005) Can Chlamydia trachomatis directly damage your sperm?
 Lancet Infect Dis 5: 53– 57.

 - Brookings C, Goldmeier D, Sadeghi-Nejad H. Sexually transmitted infections and sexual function to male fertility.
 Korean J Urol.
 2013;54(3):149-156. doi:10.4111/kju.2013.54.3.149